(by Dawson McAllister)

 So I’d like to try to shed some light on this subject from what I’ve learned over the years by looking at what self-harm involves, why people do it, and tips on how to help someone who is struggling.

-Simply put – The point of cutting is ultimately to cover over a much deeper emotional pain.
+Simply put – Most often the point of cutting is ultimately to cover over a much deeper emotional pain.

 Self-harm is a way of coping with overwhelming emotional feelings such as sadness, self-hate, emptiness, or guilt by purposefully inflicting injury on oneself.
 For those who struggle with painful, emotional issues, self-injury is a way to release their internal suffering and cover up feelings that are not easy for them to express.
 Since they can’t control their emotional pain, they control their physical pain through inflicting harm on themselves.